Executables

 positional arguments:

-or a watch request, this is a sequence of keys; for a
+watch, or describe request, this is a sequence of

-set request, this is a sequence of key=value
+keys; for a set request, this is a sequence of

-statements.
-For a list request this is a sequence of
+key=value statements; for a list request this is a

 options: